Thomas89/Autoload__Assets---CSS_JS/README.md

 mkAutoload
 ==========

-Simple helpar Class to autoload css an js files
+Simple helper Class to autoload css an js files